Applied Mathematics Major

 The Student Experience

-- Students have the opportunity to align their degree with their career goals by choosing specialized electives, allowing them to be better prepared for jobs in business, industry, education or other fields.
+- Students have the opportunity to align their degrees with their career goals by choosing specialized electives, allowing them to be better prepared for jobs in business, industry, education, or other fields.

 - All students take a capstone course in which they are paired with a faculty member to tackle a mathematical research project.
 Past students have presented their work in the form of talks and posters at both regional and national conferences.